Cheche Disaster: Incident

 By the early morning of the 6 February only the rearguard of 100 to 120 men remained on the south shore.
 These men all piled onto one raft to make the last crossing.
 In the middle of the river, the raft tipped to one side, throwing several men into the water, then tipped to the other side, throwing more men in.
 The raft was seriously overloaded, with the weight poorly distributed.

-The tipping may have triggered by an explosion creating a panic.
+The tipping may have been triggered by an explosion creating a panic.

 However, one survivor says there was no firing, and another pointed out that the troops were accustomed to mortar fire and would not have reacted.
 Another possibility is that the boat pulling the raft accelerated too fast.

 Wearing boots and uniform, weighed down with arms and ammunition, many of the men sank immediately.
 When the raft reached the other bank the extent of the disaster was realised: 47 Portuguese soldiers and five Guinean militia from the Madina do Boé garrison had died.